TDWI FlashPoint: Exclusive Excerpt for The Modeling Agency Subscribers

 Thank you for considering Premium Membership with TDWI!
 Please send us your questions and feedback.

 Keith McCormick has leveraged statistical and machine learning software since the early 1990s along with deep expertise using popular commercial and open source solutions involving structured data, text, and big data analytics.
-As a senior consultant with The Modeling Agency, LLC, McCormick guides organizations to establish highly effective analytical practices across industries, to include public sector, media, marketing, healthcare, retrial, finance, manufacturing, and higher education.
+As a senior consultant with The Modeling Agency, LLC, McCormick guides organizations to establish highly effective analytical practices across industries, to include public sector, media, marketing, healthcare, retail, finance, manufacturing, and higher education.
 He is a highly accomplished professional mentor and trainer, having served as keynote speaker and moderator at international conferences focused on practitioners and leadership alike.
 He possesses a unique blend of tactical and strategic skills along with the business acumen to ensure superior project design, oversight, and outcomes that align with organizational targets.